 We investigate the validity of this approach in several steps.
-First, the identifying assumptions inherent in this approach could be violated if changes in the production volumes of raw materials in China led to heterogeneous changes in the propensity of receiving a project in regular recipient regions as opposed to irregular recipient regions, and if the changes produced different effects on spatial concentration in these regions.
-Hence, in comparison to a standard panel difference-in-differences setting, our instrument ensures that the timing of the intervention is exogenous but still requires parallel pretreatment trends across regions that are regular versus irregular recipients of Chinese transport projects.
+First, the identifying assumptions inherent in this approach could be violated if other unobserved variables drive the allocation of Chinese-financed infrastructure projects and these variables have heterogeneous effects on spatial concentration that coincide with our distinction into regular and irregular recipient regions.
+Hence, in comparison to a standard panel difference-in-differences setting, our instrument ensures that the timing of the intervention is exogenous but still requires parallel pre-treatment trends across regions that are regular versus irregular recipients of Chinese transport projects.
 Figure 5 compares the trends in spatial concentration before China became active in 2000 among future recipient regions.
 It shows that spatial concentration among regions that will ultimately receive a project is on a remarkably parallel path to those that will not receive a project in the period from 2000 to 2014.
 Nevertheless, this does not rule out that there is dynamic selection in the period after 2000, that is, once China's government had become a major global infrastructure supplier.
+In Figure A-1 in the Appendix, we therefore visually examine the variation in the transport project indicator and spatial concentration for different terciles of the indicator.
+The results again give little reason to believe that the parallel pre-trends assumption is violated.
+There are notable global trends-a secular decline in spatial concentration and a rise in the number of projects-but the probability-specific trends in project numbers and concentration appear broadly parallel across terciles of $\bar{\rho}{ii}$ .
+Importantly for our identification strategy, there is no obvious non-linear trend in a particular tercile that resembles the trend in Chinese production of input materials shown in Figure 4-more than in another (see Christian and Barrett 2017).

 Second, allowing for correlated random trends implies that we do not need to assume parallel pre-treatment trends.
-The key identification assumption is $Cov(F{t-3} \times \bar{\rho}{ji}, \Delta \epsilon{jit}) = 0$ conditional on region-specific time trends, as well as region- and country-year-fixed effects.
+The key identification assumption is $Cov(F{t-3} \times \bar{\rho}{ji}, \Delta \epsilon{jit}) = 0$ conditional on region-specific time trends, as well as region- and countryyear-fixed effects.
 This leaves few sources of confounding variation.
-Commodity price shocks and commodity cycles are known to affect local incomes heterogeneously (e.g.,

-Berman and Couttenier 2015).
+Commodity price shocks and commodity cycles are known to affect local incomes heterogeneously (e.g., Berman and Couttenier 2015).
 The detrended input series might be correlated with the production volumes and prices of other commodities.
 If their time-varying effect on spatial concentration is uniform across regions in a country, then it is fully captured by detrending the raw series and including country-year-fixed effects.
 If their time-varying effect is heterogeneous across regions but linear, then it is captured by the region-specific trends.
 Only if their time-varying effect is non-linear and heterogeneous across regions, we would need to control for these shocks (which we do in the robustness checks).